29th June 2024

 Created in 1979, the Cross du Mont-Blanc will celebrate its 45th edition in 2024.

-This friendly race, whose route has remained almost unchanged since its creation will take you on the track of the pioneers of the discipline.
+This friendly race, which route has remained almost unchanged since its creation, will take you on the track of the pioneers of the discipline.
 All in the middle of a panorama of dazzling beauty.

-To participate to this race, it’s recommended to have a good mountain race experience, to be comfortable in any ground and to be autonomous for several hours.
-We draw your attention to the fact that a runner with no ITRA cotation higher than 270 points (check your odds) has very little chance to finish the race.
+To participate to this race, it’s recommended to have a good mountain race experience, to be comfortable on any ground and to be autonomous for several hours.
+We draw your attention to the fact that a runner with no UTMB performance index higher than 270 points has very little chance to finish the race.
 In that case, it’s more recommended to participate in another race of Mont-Blanc Marathon.

-Before to register, we strongly recommend that you read the route, profile and estimated passage times to be fully aware of the difficulty of this race.
-The barriers times indicated take into account possible slowdowns that you may encounter and we strongly advise you to plan your race with a margin over barriers time.
+Before you register, we strongly recommend that you read the route, profile and estimated passage times to be fully aware of the difficulty of this race.
+The time barriers indicated take into account possible slowdowns that you may encounter and we strongly advise you to plan your race with a margin over time barriers.

 Distance: 23 km

 Distance of heights : 1680m+ / 870m-